jrshort89/jrshort89/README.md

 ### Hi there  👋

 🔭  I am currently working at RTS Labs in Richmond, VA.
+[Gitlab](https://gitlab.com/jake.short) is being used for my current project.
+That is where my activity is displayed for your viewing pleasure.

 ⚡  Fun fact: I am an avid Starcraft 2 fan.